Gluten-Free Angel Food Cake

 Ingredient Notes

 • Gluten-free flour – I used Bob’s Red Mill 1-to-1 Gluten-Free Baking flour for this recipe which already contains xanthan gum.
-If your gluten-free flour blend does not contain xanthan gum, you will want to add the amount specified in the recipe.
+I can’t verify other brands of gluten-free flour will work since they all have very different starch and protein content.

-• Cream of tartar – Using an ingredient like cream of tartar helps to stabilize the egg whites.
-You can also use lemon juice or white vinegar if you prefer in this recipe.
+• Cream of tartar – Stabilizes the egg whites for better volume.
+You can substitute lemon juice or white vinegar if needed.

 Recipe FAQs